artecs-group/RVfpga-sim-addons/RVfpga_PipelineSimulator/examples/README.md

 4. Compile the program by clicking on "Generate Trace".
 Altough the process will fail, the firmware.vh file will be created inside *RVfpga/Labs/Lab12/ADD_Instruction/.pio/build/swervolf_nexys*.
 A file called firmware.dis will also be created in the same directory, which contains the dissasembly program that can be useful for the simulation analysis.

 5. Follow the steps indicated above using the new .vh file to simulate the new program.

 Moreover, the **RVfpga-PipelineSimulator** can be integrated in the IDE used in RVfpga, which allows you to easily simulate any other program.
 However, currently this option only works in a Ubuntu OS (we plan to extend it to Windows).

+(The following steps are illustrated in this example video)

 Follow the next steps to simulate the ADD_Instruction example from Lab 12 (you could do the same with any other program):

 1. Download [“RVfpga: Understanding Computer Architecture”](https://university.imgtec.com/rvfpga-download-page-en/), the whole *RVfpga-sim-addons* folder and the **RVfpga_PipelineSimulator_Ubuntu** binary from the releases.
 Give execution permisions to the binary and move it to the *RVfpga-sim-addons/RVfpga_PipelineSimulator/examples* folder.